Near-Optimal Private Linear Regression via Iterative Hessian Mixing: Introduction

 \section{Introduction}

 Machine learning models trained on personal data are now ubiquitous, making it increasingly important to safeguard the privacy of individuals whose data contribute to these systems.
-Differential privacy (DP) \citep{dwork2006calibrating} has emerged as the standard for privacy-preserving analysis, providing a formal guarantee that the inclusion or exclusion of any individual has only a limited effect on the model’s output distribution.
-DP has been adopted in practice by major technology platforms and statistical agencies \citep{erlingsson2014rappor, apple2017learning, ding2017collecting, facebook2020protecting, snap2022differential, dpfy_ml}, demonstrating its feasibility at scale.
+Differential privacy (DP) \citep{dwork2006calibrating} has emerged as the standard for privacy-preserving analysis, providing a formal guarantee that the inclusion or exclusion of any individual in the training data has only a limited effect on the model’s output distribution. \iftpdp \else DP has been adopted in practice by major technology platforms and statistical agencies \citep{erlingsson2014rappor, apple2017learning, ding2017collecting, facebook2020protecting, snap2022differential, dpfy_ml}, demonstrating its feasibility at scale.
 Nevertheless, enforcing DP introduces both computational and statistical challenges.
-Stronger privacy guarantees typically degrade model accuracy or increase runtime, creating a fundamental trade-off between privacy and utility.
-This tension motivates the search for computationally efficient, differentially private, and statistically accurate algorithms.

-In this paper, we study the fundamental statistical problem of \emph{ordinary least squares} (OLS), where the goal is to estimate a linear predictor that best fits covariates \(X_{i} \in \reals^{d}\) to responses \(Y_{i} \in \reals\).
-Mathematically, given data \{\((X_{i}, Y_{i})\}_{i=1}^{n}\), this is achieved by generating the next regressor $\theta^{*}$
+Stronger privacy guarantees typically degrade model accuracy, creating a fundamental trade-off between privacy and utility.
+This tension motivates the search for computationally efficient, differentially private, and statistically accurate algorithms. \fi In this paper, we study the fundamental statistical problem of \emph{ordinary least squares} (OLS), where the goal is to estimate a linear predictor that best fits covariates \(X_{i} \in \reals^{d}\) to responses \(Y_{i} \in \reals\).
+Mathematically, given data \{\((X_{i}, Y_{i})\}_{i=1}^{n}\), this is achieved by generating the regressor $\theta^{*}$

-When \(X\) has full rank, this solution takes the closed form \(\theta^{*} = (X^{\top}X)^{-1}X^{\top}Y\).
-In this work, we study the differentially private version of this problem (which we refer to as \emph{DP-OLS}), which involves finding \(\widehat{\theta}\) that solves \eqref{eq:optimal_ols} subject to the constraint that the algorithm producing \(\widehat{\theta}\) is DP.
+When \(X\) has full rank, this solution has the closed form \(\theta^{*} = (X^{\top}X)^{-1}X^{\top}Y\).
+We study the differentially private version of this problem (reffered as \emph{DP-OLS}), which involves finding \(\widehat{\theta}\) that solves \eqref{eq:optimal_ols} subject to the constraint that the algorithm producing \(\widehat{\theta}\) needs to satisfy formal privacy definitions with respect to $(X,Y)$.